ExitValue.ai

 The biggest value killers in this sector: customer concentration with a single utility (especially without MSA coverage), heavy reliance on one IBEW local without multi-territory licensing, dated equipment fleet requiring near-term recapitalization, unfunded pension or multiemployer plan withdrawal liability, and outstanding OSHA or arc-flash safety findings that will surface in due diligence.

-Want to know what your electrical utility business is worth?
+Estimate your electrical utility business value

 Frequently Asked Questions